 It takes a whole family (and sometimes many friends) to prepare a child financially for college.
 How many times have relatives and friends asked what to give a child for his or her birthday?
-Now you can answer the question with the IAdvisor 529 Plan gift card.
+Now you can answer the question with the IAdvisor 529 Plan online gifting platform.
 Just look at the selection on the right side of this page.
 What better gift than an education?
 And what better time to give than at birthdays, graduations, holidays, achievements and other milestones?
-Engaging loved ones to help with a child’s education is as easy as 1-2-3:
+Engaging loved ones to help with a child’s education is easy:

 Here are some tips on how to involve the whole family.
 By sharing college saving as a “family experience” you not only make it more enjoyable, you help bring a child’s education within reach.